Truffle Cake Recipe

-- Place it in a sandwich ziplock bag, or a pastry bag fitted with a 2 mm opening round tip.
+Melt the chocolate in the microwave or over a water bath.
+Transfer to a sandwich ziplock bag, or a pastry bag fitted with a 2 mm opening round tip.

-Make the Dark Chocolate Glaze
+Make the Dark Chocolate Mirror Glaze

-- Take off the heat, mix in the gelatin and mix thoroughly.
+Remove from heat, mix in the gelatin and mix thoroughly.

-- Put a dab of frosting in the middle of the cake board or serving tray.
+Put a dab of frosting in the middle of the cake board or serving tray.
 Place the first cake layer on top.

-- Cut out 4 strips of foil/parchment paper and place them under the edges of the cake so that they cover the rim of the cake board or the serving tray (makes for easy clean up when you’re done decorating).
+Cut out 4 strips of foil/parchment paper and place them barely under the edges of the cake so that they cover the rim of the cake board or the serving tray (makes for easy clean up when you’re done decorating).

-- Using a brush, soak the cake layer with the syrup or use a squirting bottle to do the same.
+Using a brush, soak the cake layer with the syrup or use a squirting bottle to do the same.

-- Frost the cake with a thin layer of frosting.
+Frost the cake with a thin layer of frosting.

-- Remove the foil/parchment paper strips from under the cake.
+Remove the foil/parchment paper strips from under the cake.

 Refrigerate the cake for 24 hours before cutting, in a closed box or cake container.

 To cut and Decorate

-- Pipe a ‘drop’ of frosting in the corner of each cake square.
+Pipe a ‘drop’ of frosting in the corner of each cake square.